debrahnyatichi/ParoCyber/Ass2/README.md

 ## Overview

-This assignment involved reproducing practical labs using **Nmap** and **Scapy** to understand network discovery, service enumeration, OS fingerprinting, and packet-level interaction.
+This assignment documents hands-on reconnaissance, enumeration, OSINT, network analysis, and packet manipulation exercises conducted using industry-standard tools such as **Nmap** and **Scapy**.

-The objective was to move beyond tool usage and understand **how and why these techniques work** in real-world cybersecurity engagements.
+The focus of this lab was to understand how attackers and defenders gather intelligence, analyze network traffic, and identify exposed services in real-world cybersecurity environments.

 ---

-## Objectives
+## Lab Coverage

+### 1. Nmap & Enumeration
-- Perform host discovery and port scanning using Nmap
+- DNS lookups and host discovery
-- Identify services and operating systems on target hosts
-- Use Nmap scripting for basic enumeration
-- Craft, send, and sniff packets using Scapy
+- Service and port enumeration
-- Analyze network traffic at the protocol level
+- Advanced search and reconnaissance techniques
+- Network mapping and asset identification

+📁 Folder: `Nmap-and-Enumeration/`

 ---

-## Environment Setup

-- Operating System: Linux (Kali / Parrot OS)
-- Tools:
-  - Nmap
-  - Python 3
-  - Scapy
-- Target: Authorized lab environment / test network
+### 2. OSINT (Open Source Intelligence)
+- Organization and domain intelligence gathering
+- Search engine and Shodan-based reconnaissance
+- Social media data collection techniques
+- Username and identity discovery

+📁 Folder: `OSINT/`

 ---

-## Nmap Lab Summary

-The following Nmap scans were executed and documented:

-- Host discovery (ICMP, ARP, TCP-based)
-- Port scanning (TCP SYN, full connect)
+### 3. Scapy & Network Analysis
+- Packet crafting and manipulation using Scapy
-- Service and version detection
+- Network traffic sniffing and analysis
-- OS fingerprinting
-- Basic NSE scripting
+- SSL/TLS information gathering
+- Understanding protocol behavior at packet level

+📁 Folder: `Scapy-and-Network-Analysis/`

 ---

-## Scapy Lab Summary

-Using Scapy, the following exercises were performed:

-- Packet crafting (IP, TCP, ICMP)
-- Sending and receiving packets
-- Sniffing live network traffic
+## Tools & Technologies

+- Nmap
+- Scapy (Python)
+- DNS utilities
-- Basic protocol analysis
+- Shodan
-- Understanding packet fields and flags
+- OSINT frameworks and techniques
+- Linux networking tools

 ---

 ## Key Learning Outcomes

-- Network reconnaissance is foundational to both attack and defense
+- Effective reconnaissance is critical to both offensive and defensive security
-- Nmap provides critical visibility into exposed services and systems
+- Nmap provides deep visibility into exposed network services
+- OSINT reveals organizational and human-level attack surfaces
-- Scapy enables low-level packet manipulation beyond standard tools
+- Scapy enables low-level analysis beyond traditional scanning tools
-- Understanding traffic behavior improves detection and response capabilities
+- Network traffic analysis improves detection and incident response
-- Proper documentation is essential for professional security work

 ---

-## Disclaimer
+## Ethical Notice

-All scans and packet analysis were conducted in **authorized lab environments only**.
+All activities documented in this assignment were performed in **authorized lab environments** and are intended strictly for **educational purposes**.

-Unauthorized scanning or packet manipulation is illegal and unethical.
+Unauthorized reconnaissance, scanning, or packet manipulation is illegal and unethical.